 Prices start at 20% off per person for groups of 10 or more for our standard experiences and classes like the intro climb.

 kids tree climbing

-This camp is only offered at our Deception Pass State Park Location in Washington.
-Transporation, food, and overnight camping not included.
 In this age appropriate and personal small group camp, participants will learn how to climb giant trees and so much more.
-Other fun activities include learning about ecology, slack-lining between trees, tree yoga 100s of feet off the ground, napping in tree hammocks or tents, and shooting giant sling-shots to set lines into new trees.
+Other fun activities include learning about ecology, hiking, exploring waterfalls, slack-lining between trees, tree yoga 100s of feet off the ground, napping in tree hammocks or tents, and shooting giant sling-shots to set lines into new trees.

 Tree Climbing COurse

 In a two and a half day course, do you want to learn how to climb trees yourself?
 Curious about all the different types of gear and methods of ascension?
 This is the course for you.
 Maybe you have some awesome trees on your property you would like to climb, or maybe try your hand at climbing in parks and upcoming programs with this fast-developing sport.

 This two and half day course will teach you the basics and leave you with a strong foundation of skills and experience for you to start to branch off on your own tree climbing experiences.

 Looking for team building experience near Salem or Portland?
 Our outdoor team building experience is close to Portland, about 1.5 hours by car and it is in the majestic Silver Falls State Park.
 Our location is only 30m away from Salem too!
 We offer one of the best team building experience in Oregon.